cuiter/aicourse/README.md

 Logistic regression in both single-classification and one-vs-all are implemented.
 Regularization is implemented on all methods, though I am not certain whether the logistic regression regularization methods are correct.

+## Lecture 8-9

+A deep feed-forward neural network using the logistic sigmoid activation function is implemented and works.
+It's not clear whether regularization works correctly, and it can be quite slow.
+Nonetheless, in testing it is quite promising.

+After training a [28 * 28, 256, 10] unit network with the first 1000 samples of
+the MNIST train dataset (yes, it's slow), it is able to classify the MNIST test dataset with an accuracy of >75% after 20 epochs.